NHS Continuing Care

 You will be notified in writing of the outcome of your assessment.
 If you are not eligible, the reasons will be explained in the letter.

 You will also be given details of how to appeal if you feel the decision is wrong.
+Find out more about how to appeal and the local resolution process.
 The professional who referred you will also be informed of the outcome of your assessment.

 Care and support planning